 Why do businesses need MLROs?

-If you work in an industry that is subject to AML regulations, then it is the law to have an MLRO.But having an MLRO also offers a range of other benefits relating to your AML processes, including:
+If you work in an industry that is subject to AML regulations, also known as the regulated sector, then it is the law to have an MLRO.

-They ensure that your processes and systems meet those requirements.
+• They ensure that your processes and systems meet those requirements.

-They provide clarity on who to go to with AML questions.
+• They provide clarity on who to go to with AML questions.

-They can take responsibility for reporting and audits.
+• They can take responsibility for reporting and audits.

-- Alert Law enforcement where there is knowledge or suspicion of money laundering
+• Alert law enforcement where there is knowledge or suspicion of money laundering

 What sort of businesses need to have a Money Laundering Reporting Officer?

-According to the Money Laundering Regulations 2007, any business operating within the regulated financial services sector is required to appoint a Money Laundering Reporting Officer (MLRO).They are also required in sectors where companies handle large sums of money.
+According to the Money Laundering Regulations 2007, any business operating within the regulated sector is required to appoint a Money Laundering Reporting Officer (MLRO).
+These are sectors which are at increased risk of being targeted by money launderers to facilitate their financial crime due to the services or products they provide.

 Examples of businesses that must appoint an MLRO include: